thewca/wca-regulations/wca-constitution.md

 ### Section A: WCA Constitution

 - 3a1) Description
-    - 3a1a) The WCA Constitution (Constitution) contains all regulations pertaining to the organization of the WCA, including descriptions and duties of its associated committees.
+    - 3a1a) The WCA Constitution (Constitution) contains all regulations pertaining to the organisation of the WCA, including descriptions and duties of its associated committees.
     - 3a1b) This Constitution shall be the supreme law of the WCA, and any rulings, regulations, and other official business conducted by the WCA or any of its entities and representatives shall fall under the jurisdiction of this Constitution.
 - 3a2) Policies and procedures
     - 3a2a) Stewardship